-Every October, I dive into reruns of Poltergeist and revel in the creepy weirdness of Halloween… for about a week.
-But I’ll admit that the rest of the year, I prefer my kitchen table not having a mind of its own, and I like my chairs to stay securely on the floor.
+Every October, I dive into reruns of Poltergeist and revel in the creepy weirdness of Halloween -- for about a week.
+But the rest of the year, I prefer that my kitchen table not have a mind of its own, and I want my chairs to stay securely on the floor.

 As it turns out, most people agree with me.
 According to a survey of 1,000 people by Realtors.com, 42% of respondents said they would outright refuse to live in a haunted house.
 Thirty-three percent said they’d be open to the idea— but I’d like to see them put their six-year-old to bed every night in a Victorian mansion with a murderous past.

 Now, how likely are you to encounter a haunted house when you’re looking to buy?
 In fact, these homes crop up more often than you’d think.
 And owning a haunted house on purpose (or buying one by accident) can cause serious problems if you want to live there, not to mention if you’re planning to sell it down the road.